Ndole Cameroonian Peanut Stew

 There’s a legend in Cameroon that says a really good ndolé must be dusted with a spell, a magic charm cast by the person making it.
 Ignorant as we are to the dark arts, we were even more pleased when our ndolé came out shining with no supernatural intervention.

-We loved the creaminess of the peanut puree mixed in with the fishiness of the smoked fish and the dried shrimp (on Amazon), which really packed a flavor punch.
+We loved the creaminess of the peanut puree mixed in with the fishiness of the smoked fish and the dried shrimp, which really packed a flavor punch.

 Like we already mentioned, we substituted ndolé leaves for spinach, and we opted for smoked milkfish instead of cod.
 To cut down prep time, we used pre-roasted peanuts, as raw ones would need to be soaked overnight.